dogweather/forkful/content/en/lua/testing-and-debugging/printing-debug-output.md

   bugs."
 lastmod: '2024-03-13T22:45:00.207966-06:00'
 model: gpt-4-1106-preview
-summary: "Printing debug output is chucking info onto your screen to see what's up\
+summary: Printing debug output is chucking info onto your screen to see what's up with your code.
-  \ with your code.
-Programmers do it to track down gremlins in the machine\u2014\
-  bugs."
 title: Printing debug output
 weight: 33
 ---